Oklevueha Native American Church Fundraisers

 Oklevueha Native American Church always wants to give back to those who need our assistance.
 We have different fundraising campaigns running at all times.

-Contribute to the General Humanitarian Fund/Winter Warmth Drive
+Contribute to the ONAC Humanitarian Fund

 Medical and Living Emergency Fund: